What is social cognition?

 Moderate to high quality evidence finds large effects of impaired social perception, emotion perception, and emotion processing, and medium-sized effects of impaired social knowledge, biological motion processing, and empathetic abilities in people with schizophrenia.
 In general, those with predominately negative symptoms show poorer social cognition than those with predominately positive symptoms.
 Facial emotion perception can be adversely affected by more severe negative symptoms, and non-emotional recognition may be adversely affected by more severe positive symptoms.
 High quality evidence shows a very small improvement in facial affect processing with antipsychotic medication, particularly second-generation antipsychotics.

-High quality evidence shows a large Theory of Mind impairment in people with schizophrenia across multiple tasks, regardless of sex or age.
-People with disorganised symptoms were particularly impaired on Theory of Mind tasks.
-Moderate quality evidence finds patients in an acute phase of the illness performed worse than outpatients or patients soon to be discharged from hospital.
-Lower general IQ contributed to lower Theory of Mind performance only in outpatients or patients soon to be discharged from hospital.
+High quality evidence shows a large theory of mind impairment in people with schizophrenia across multiple tasks, and regardless of sex or age.
+People with disorganised symptoms were particularly impaired on theory of mind tasks.
+Moderate quality evidence finds patients in an acute phase of the illness performed worse on theory of mind tasks than outpatients or patients soon to be discharged from hospital.
+Overall, poorer cognition was related to poorer theory of mind.

 Green - Topic summary is available.